 Use Cetraxal® ear solution only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 This medicine comes with a patient information insert.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 The solution comes in small containers that are only used one time.
-Throw the empty container away after putting the medicine in your ear.
+Throw the empty container away after putting the medicine into your ear(s).

-This medicine should be used only in the ear.
+This medicine should be used only inside the ear.
 Do not put it in the eyes or nose, and do not take it by mouth.
-If this medicine is swallowed by accident or gets in your eyes, call your doctor right away.
+If this medicine is swallowed by accident or gets into your eyes, call your doctor right away.

 It is important that the infected ear remain clean and dry.
 When bathing, avoid getting the infected ear wet.
 Avoid swimming unless your doctor has instructed you otherwise.